spacetelescope/cubeviz/docs/shortcuts.rst

 Keyboard Shortcuts
 ------------------

-There are some keyboard shortcuts available:
+There are some cubeviz-specific keyboard shortcuts available:

 .. list-table:: Keyboard Shortcuts
    :header-rows: 1